 Bruce Nunnally Posted January 9, 2010 Report Share Posted January 9, 2010 Buggy whips, used to prod the horses harnessed to wagons and carriages, started to become obsolete when automobiles appeared in the late 19th century.
 Today, any line of business facing the life-or-death challenge of a digital age will be described, sooner or later, as a contemporary buggy whip maker.
 But when one looks at the mechanics of the horse-and-buggy era, it quickly becomes clear that carriage makers and carriage parts makers would serve as much better case studies of attempted technological adaptation.
 The buggy whip makers were mere fringe players at the margins of the carriage business, which centered on wood and iron work.
 The buggy whip analogy is “an obscurity sitting on an anachronism,” said Daniel M. G. Raff, an associate professor of management at the Wharton School of the University of Pennsylvania.
-Read more: http://www.nytimes.com/2010/01/10/business..._medium=twitter Quote Bruce 2016 Cadillac ATS-V gray/black Follow me on: Twitter Instagram Youtube Link to comment Share on other sites More sharing options...
+Read more: http://www.nytimes.com/2010/01/10/business..._medium=twitter Bruce 2023 Cadillac CT4-V Blackwing Follow me on: Twitter Instagram Youtube Link to comment Share on other sites More sharing options...

 Recommended Posts